michaeldharrington/number-go-up/README.md

 2. Unzip, drag **GlobalClick.app** to Applications, launch
 3. Click

-No accounts.
-The app generates an anonymous UUID in your Keychain — that's the only identity that exists.
+No accounts, no login.
+The app stashes an anonymous UUID in your Keychain, and that's the only thing that knows who you are.

 Requires macOS 14+.